kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 <br>

-Bitcoin uses cryptography to create a key pair that controls access to bitcoin on the blockchain.
+The Bitcoin network uses cryptography to create a key pair that controls access to bitcoin on the blockchain.
 Each bitcoin key pair consists of a public and private key.

 ## What is the difference between private and public keys?